USA

 At a minimum, the UPS has 1 or 2 outlets and, in more advanced ones, there may be 3 or more.

-The ability to charge lithium iron phosphate batteries based on the LiFePO4 technology of the same name.
-Let us recall that the corresponding batteries are characterized by a large number of charge/discharge operating cycles, chemical and thermal stability, low temperature tolerance, short charging time (including high currents) and safety in operation.
-And in general, such batteries cope with high peak loads without problems and maintain operating voltage almost until discharge.
+Lithium iron phosphate (LiFePO4).
+An advanced modification of lithium-ion batteries (see above), designed to eliminate some of the shortcomings of the original technology.
+Lithium iron phosphate batteries are characterized by a large number of charge/discharge cycles, chemical and thermal stability, low temperature tolerance, short charging time (including high currents) and safety in operation.
+The likelihood of an “explosion” of a LiFePO4 battery when overloaded is reduced to almost zero, and in general, such batteries cope with high peak loads without problems and maintain the operating voltage almost until they are fully discharged.

 FrimeCom SL-1KL often compared